MNoorFawi/pytholog/CONTRIBUTING.md

 When contributing to this repository, if possible but not required, please first let's discuss together the change you wish to make via issue, email, or any other method you prefer.
 I would like to learn from you.

+There is still a lot to do to enhance the library and a lot to be adopted from prolog like the **list processing and operations**.

 ## When creating a Pull Request please:

 1. Update the README.md with some explanation about the changes or fixes you made and/or added.